-Heading in to Oktoberfest, I (Emily) knew I was about to face the impossible… drinking beer!
+Heading into Oktoberfest, I knew I was about to face the impossible… drinking beer!
 For people that know me, this has never happened and other than Oktoberfest, probably won’t again.
-This said, I was determined to get into the spririt of the festival and surprisingly drank my way through plenty of beer over the duration of the festival.
+This said I was determined to get into the spirit of the festival and surprisingly drank my way through plenty of beer over the duration of the festival.
 Jacob was very proud of me & that’s what matters most. 😉

 Booking accommodation in advance is highly advised for this time of year.
-We stayed at Wombat’s Hostels which is a 10 minute walk to the festival and a 2 minute walk to the main train station.
+We stayed at Wombat’s Hostel which is a 10-minute walk to the festival and a 2-minute walk to the main train station.
 The convenience of this does cost though.
-It was €85 per bed in a 6 bed mixed dorm :O .
-It was, however, a really fun atmosphere and super clean!
+It was €85 per bed in a 6-bed mixed dorm :O. It was, however, a really fun atmosphere and super clean!
 If you have more people, certainly get an Airbnb.

-In general, if you want to save money you need to stay out of Munich and catch a train in to town OR pay up, and stay right in the center within walking distance to the festival.
+In general, if you want to save money you need to stay out of Munich and catch a train into town OR pay up and stay right in the centre within walking distance to the festival.
 It’s handy after you’ve downed litres of beer.